awsdocs/amazon-dynamodb-developer-guide/doc_source/example_dynamodb_Scenario_GettingStartedMovies_section.md

 Run an interactive scenario to create the table and perform actions on it\.

 ```
-// RunScenario is an interactive example that shows you how to use the AWS SDK for Go
+// RunMovieScenario is an interactive example that shows you how to use the AWS SDK for Go
 // to create and use an Amazon DynamoDB table that stores data about movies.
 //
 //   1.
 Create a table that can hold movie data.